nus-apr/cerberus/doc/Configuration.md

 ## Intrduction

 Cerberus started as a command line interface tool but with the creation of the Program Repair Competition, we have developed a more advanced configuration module, which would allow for easier orchestration of running various subjects on different tools in different profiles.
-An example config file `config.json` is provided in the root directory of the repository to allow for a template `cerberus -f config.json`.
+An example config file `config.json` is provided in the root directory of the repository to allow for a template `cerberus -c config.json`.

 ## Structure